This is AI generated summarization, which may have errors. For context, always refer to the full article.

-Do not sign or affix your thumbark on the application form at home.
+Do not sign or affix your thumbmark on the application form at home.
 You need to sign it in front of the election officer in your local Comelec office.

 2. Submit the application form and other required documents to your local Comelec office

-Go to your local Comelec office or the Office of the Election Officer (OEO) to submit your completed application for registration and necessary documents.
+Go to your local Comelec office or the OEO to submit your completed application for registration and necessary documents.
 (You can also get and fill out the forms at the local Comelec office.)

-Applications for registration may be filed at the Office of the Election Officer in your city or municipality from Monday to Friday, and at satellite registration offices every Saturday, from 8 am to 5 pm.
-Voter registration will run until September 30, 2021.
+Applications for registration may be filed at the OEO in your city or municipality from Monday to Friday, and at satellite registration offices every Saturday, from 8 am to 5 pm.
+Voter registration will run until September 30, 2024.

-The poll body reminds the public to contact local Comelec offices ahead of time since OEOs are closed during the disinfection days prescribed by the local governments.
+The poll body reminds the public to contact local Comelec offices ahead of time since OEOs are closed during disinfection days prescribed by local governments.
 Satellite registration schedules may vary per locality.

 Bring a valid identification document to prove your identity: